mattstobbs/remix-dark-mode/README.md

 # Remix Dark Mode

+**Note**: This repo is not being actively maintained.
+If you would like to see an up-to-date implementation, or suggest a change, I recommend the official Remix example repo, which was originally built based on this implementation.
+See https://github.com/remix-run/examples/tree/main/dark-mode.

 This is a MVP example of how to implement dark mode in Remix.
 A demo of the final product can be seen [here](https://remix-dark-mode.vercel.app/).

 - [Remix Docs](https://remix.run/docs)